viamrobotics/canon/README.md

 you can update all images (that can be found from configs and your current working directory) with `canon update -a`.
 If you have trouble, or want to reset the update times, remove the cache file(s) in `~/.cache/canon/`

+Note that canon does *not* check for updates to itself, so you should occasionally reinstall to make sure you have the latest version.

 ## Creating Custom Docker Images

 Nearly any linux image will work, provided it has a few basic utilities installed.
 * bash
-* useradd
-* usermod
-* groupadd
-* groupmod
+* passwd (passwd, useradd, usermod, groupadd, groupmod)
-* getent
+* libc-bin (getent)
-* chown
+* grep
+* coreutils (cat, chown, cut)
 * sudo (optional, user will be added to sudoers for password-less root)
-* ssh/ssh-add (optional, only needed when using ssh agent forwarding)
+* ssh (ssh, ssh-add) (optional, only needed when using ssh agent forwarding)
-* git (optional, sets up a helper in the internal user profile for github redirects through ssh)

 If custom toolchains/paths/configs, etc are needed, you should set up a normal user account in the docker configured as needed, then set the user/group settings in the canon profile to point to it.
 Then whatever external account you call canon with will be mapped to that user